-1. END-USERS
+1.END-USERS

-- Depending on the proposed solution, a significant and meaningful number of all relevant types of end-users must be involved from the beginning of the project to its end.
+- Depending on the proposed solution, a significant and meaningful number of all relevant types of end-users must be involved from the beginning of the project (which means already at proposal stage) to its end.
 Their participation must be made clear in both the development process and in determining the effective use of the solutions (co-creation approach). - If primary end-users are involved, projects must adopt a holistic, inclusive and user-centred approach.
 The focus must be on their personal aspirations, satisfaction and self-confidence and not only on illness, impairments and limitations.